 5. Handwriting is not a lost art

-Take any fourth grader in France and watch him or her write out a sentence while you try to contain your admiration.
-The French put high importance on cursive writing (they don’t learn anything other than cursive), even grading it and making it a huge priority in the early elementary years.
-It is an important part of all their classes and school work, much of which is still handwritten.
+Take any fourth-grader in France and watch them write out a sentence while you try to contain your admiration.
+The French put high importance on cursive writing; they don’t learn anything other than cursive.
+They even grade it and make it a huge priority in the early elementary years.
+It is an important part of all their classes and schoolwork.

 6. Independence is a virtue

-Elementary students often walk or bike to school on their own (from fourth grade onwards in general), or with a parent if they are younger.
-Independence is taught early on in France, so that by middle school students need much less of their parents for carpooling or other practical matters.
+Elementary students often walk or bike to school on their own from fourth grade onwards; parents will accompany them if they are younger.
+Independence is taught early on in France; by middle school students need much less of their parents for carpooling.

 7. Five-star lunches

-There is nothing but sheer admiration for the French for emphasising proper nutrition among all school children, in particular in the elementary years.
+There is nothing but sheer admiration for the French for emphasizing proper nutrition among all school children, in particular in the elementary years.
 Every day they sit down to a hot meal, oftentimes made freshly on the premises.
-Varied and balanced menus are pre-approved by a nutritionist and the children are given 30 minutes to eat (sitting down at a properly-set table), before going outside to play for an hour.
+Varied and balanced menus are pre-approved by a nutritionist and the children are given 30 minutes to eat before going outside to play for an hour.
 The French believe that proper eating habits, proper nutrition and teaching children how to eat many different kinds of foods is essential to their upbringing.
 It is not optional in France.
 Food is an important part of the culture and local governments and public schools walk the walk with an amazing lunchtime menu.